 - directors duties (in the case of a company).

-Please contact our startup and technology lawyers Perth for assistance.
+Please contact our technology lawyers Perth for assistance.